SpankChain/spankbank/Readme.md

 Used by stakers to establish their eligibility for receiving BOOTY for the next period.
 Can also optionally extend the staker's `endingPeriod`.

 1. Updates the period.
-3. If an `updatedEndingPeriod` is provided, updates `staker.endingPeriod`.
+2. If an `updatedEndingPeriod` is provided, updates `staker.endingPeriod`.
-4. Calculates and saves the `staker.spankPoints` for the next period.
+3. Calculates and saves the `staker.spankPoints` for the next period.
-5. Adds the `staker.spankpoints` to the `totalSpankPoints` for the next period and saves it.
+4. Adds the `staker.spankpoints` to the `totalSpankPoints` for the next period and saves it.

 ```
-  function checkIn(uint256 updatedEndingPeriod) public {
+    function checkIn(uint256 updatedEndingPeriod) SpankBankIsOpen public {
         updatePeriod();

+        address stakerAddress =  stakerByDelegateKey[msg.sender];

-    Staker storage staker = stakers[msg.sender];
+        Staker storage staker = stakers[stakerAddress];

+        require(staker.spankStaked > 0, "staker stake is zero");
-    require(currentPeriod < staker.endingPeriod);
+        require(currentPeriod < staker.endingPeriod, "staker expired");
+        require(staker.spankPoints[currentPeriod+1] == 0, "staker has points for next period");

+        // If updatedEndingPeriod is 0, don't update the ending period
         if (updatedEndingPeriod > 0) {
-      // TODO I'm not sure we can rely on the staker.endingPeriod to be greater than the
-      // currentPeriod - what if the staker expires but never withdraws their stake?
-      require(updatedEndingPeriod > currentPeriod);
-      require(updatedEndingPeriod > staker.endingPeriod);
+            require(updatedEndingPeriod > staker.endingPeriod, "updatedEndingPeriod less than or equal to staker endingPeriod");
-      require(updatedEndingPeriod <= currentPeriod + maxPeriods);
+            require(updatedEndingPeriod <= currentPeriod + maxPeriods, "updatedEndingPeriod greater than currentPeriod and maxPeriods");
             staker.endingPeriod = updatedEndingPeriod;
         }

         uint256 stakePeriods = staker.endingPeriod - currentPeriod;

-    // TODO combine this and the code from stake into their own function to reduce dup

-    // The spankAmount of spankPoints the user will have during the next staking period
-    uint256 nextSpankPoints = SafeMath.div(SafeMath.mul(staker.spankStaked, pointsTable[stakePeriods]), 100);

-    staker.spankPoints[currentPeriod + 1] = nextSpankPoints;

-    uint256 nextTotalSpankPoints = periods[currentPeriod + 1].totalSpankPoints;
-    nextTotalSpankPoints = SafeMath.add(nextTotalSpankPoints, nextSpankPoints);
-    periods[currentPeriod + 1].totalSpankPoints = nextTotalSpankPoints;
+        _updateNextPeriodPoints(stakerAddress, stakePeriods);

+        emit CheckInEvent(stakerAddress, currentPeriod + 1, staker.spankPoints[currentPeriod + 1], staker.endingPeriod);
     }
 ```
+If `0` is provided for `updatedEndingPeriod`, the `staker.endingPeriod` stays the same.

 If a staker fails to check in for a period, they will not be able to receive any BOOTY minted for that period.
 Failing to check in for one period does not, however, prevent the staker from checking in for subsequent periods.